MicrosoftDocs/dynamics-365-ai/ai-docs/sales/edit-insight-cards.md

 > [!div class="mx-imgBorder"]
 > ![Turn off or on multiple cards for a role](media/si-admin-edit-card-on-off-multiple-cards-role.png "Turn off or on multiple cards for a role")

 ## Assign roles to or remove roles from a card

 When you create a card, you must specify the security roles to whom you want the card to display.
 By default, all the cards are assigned to the security roles **Salesperson** and **Sales manager**.
 You can edit the card to assign or remove the security roles to the card.

->[!NOTE]
+> [!NOTE]
->The security roles you see in the cards are defined in the Common Data Service platform.
+> The security roles you see in the cards are defined in the Common Data Service platform.
 To learn more on security roles, see [Security roles and privileges](/dynamics365/customer-engagement/admin/security-roles-privileges).

-1. Go to the go to the **Manage insight cards** page (**Insight cards** tab) under **Assistant** and select the card for which you want to add the security roles.
+1. Go to the **Manage insight cards** page (**Insight cards** tab) under **Assistant** and select the card for which you want to add the security roles.
 In this example, we've selected the **Opportunity at Risk (sentiment based)** card.

     > [!div class="mx-imgBorder"]
     > ![View insight card details](media/si-admin-edit-card-assigned-roles.png "View insight card details")